In 2023 fentanyl overdoses ravaged the U.S. and fueled a new culture war fight

 Everyone interviewed for this story said doing that kind of work in 2024, at a time when Congress and the electorate are increasingly polarized, will be nearly impossible — even if drug deaths keep rising.

--Lee Gaines of WFYI and NPR Education editor Nicole Cohen contributed reporting for this story
+-Lee Gaines of WFYI, April Laissle of WFDD, and NPR Education editor Nicole Cohen contributed reporting for this story

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.